Bioremediation: Biopiles

-Biopiles, similar to bioventing, are used to remove petroleum pollutants by introducing aerobic hydrocarbons to contaminated soils.
+Biopiles, similar to bioventing, are used to remove petroleum pollutants by increasing aerobic degradation to contaminated soils.
 However, the soil is excavated and piled with an aeration system.
 This aeration system enhances microbial activity by introducing oxygen under positive pressure or removes oxygen under negative pressure.

 Windrows

 The former Shell Haven Refinery in Standford-le-Hope which underwent bioremediation to minimize the oil contaminated site.
 Bioremediation techniques, such as windrows, were used to promote oxygen transfer.
 The refinery has excavated approximately 115,000 m^{3} of contaminated soil.

 Windrow systems are similar to compost techniques where soil is periodically turned in order to enhance aeration.
 This periodic turning also allows contaminants present in the soil to be uniformly distributed which accelerates the process of bioremediation.

 Landfarming

 Landfarming, or land treatment, is a method commonly used for sludge spills.
 This method disperses contaminated soil and aerates the soil by cyclically rotating.
 This process is an above land application and contaminated soils are required to be shallow in order for microbial activity to be stimulated.
 However, if the contamination is deeper than 5 feet, then the soil is required to be excavated to above ground.
 While it is an ex situ technique, it can also be considered an in situ technique as Landfarming can be performed at the site of contamination.